How Much Air Is In Your Popcorn?

 Similarly to crisps, the public knows when we grab a bag of our beloved treat, we are often met with disappointment with the reality of how much popcorn the packaging actually contains.

 The air in food packaging is essential for retaining freshness and to provide cushioning in transit to ensure your popcorn reaches you intact.
-However, some brands appear to use a considerable more about of air than others.
+However, some brands appear to use a considerable more amount of air than others.
+Brands should always ensure you run it through a robust compressed air quality testing process before packaging.

 The lack of consistency makes it almost impossible for consumers to determine exactly what they are paying for and if they are getting value for money.